How do I order?

 What size are your logs?

-Our standard size for logs is 8 inches however if you require a different length please contact us.
+Our standard size for logs is 8 inches.
+Those in the hardwood log nets are 10 inches long.
+If you require a different length please contact us.

 How should I store them?

 Our logs will keep in the delivery bag or stored in a log store ( contact us if you require a log store) they just need covering from rain.

 What kind of fires are your logs suitable for?